WinXP655/microchat/README.md

 > **Security Notice:**
 > MicroChat transmits all data in plain text by default.
 > If you plan to fork or extend it, it is strongly recommended to add your own encryption layer (XOR/AES/custom protocol).

-> Compatibility with Windows NT 4.0 has been dropped since it have problems with SSE/SSE2 binaries.

 ## Requirements for Building
 - **Compiler:**